Essential Babyproofing Tools and Tips for a Safer Home

 Creating a Safe Outdoor Environment

-Start by inspecting your yard for hazards like sharp tools, poisonous plants, or uneven surfaces.
-Install safety gates to limit access to driveways or pools, and consider using non-toxic materials for any outdoor play equipment.
+Outdoor safety matters just as much as babyproofing inside.
+Start by inspecting your yard for hazards like sharp tools, poisonous plants, and uneven surfaces.
+Install safety gates to block access to driveways or pools, and opt for non-toxic materials in any outdoor play equipment.

 Tips for Ongoing Safety Assessments and Updates